Acceptable Use Policy

 back to top »

 Charter receives copyright infringement notices from copyright holders, which identify the name of the property (song, movie, television show, etc.) date and time of the alleged infringement, and an IP address (a unique address acquired by your modem).
 The copyright holders utilize various computer tools to track the sharing of movies, music, and other media over the Internet.
 Charter uses the IP address, date, and time to determine which customer is being accused of committing the copyright violation.

 You received a Notice of Copyright Infringement because Charter received a notice from a copyright holder alleging that your Internet account has been involved in the exchange of unauthorized copies of copyrighted material (for example: music, movies, television shows, software, etc.).
-Charter forwards the notice on to you on the behalf of the copyright holder.
+Charter provides the notice to you on behalf of the copyright holder.

 Results of Notice